MonikaLu/Sellpoint/README.md

 # Sellpoint

 Sellpoint is a website that allows users to post advertisements of their products.
+This is a project created for TDT4140 by group 61.

 ## To run the project:
 **python manage.py runserver** in the folder that contains the manage.py file.